How to Influence the Consumer Decision Making Process

-In a recent consumer study by Microsoft in the Canadian market around consumer attention spans, they discovered that our attention span has reduced to a mere 8 seconds.
+In a 2018 study by Microsoft in the Canadian market around consumer attention spans, they discovered that our attention span has reduced to a mere 8 seconds.
 This is a significant shift in the consumer decision-making process.

 A goldfish attention span happens to be 9 seconds.
 When I first heard about the study, I found the data fascinating.
 However the deeper you start to think about what is occurring in media and information around the world.
 The more you begin to realise in a world of too much information, and connectivity this is not only likely but also makes sense.

 From a marketing and or advertising perspective, it means not only do we need to grab the consumers attention fast!
 But our message needs to be so clear that what we are trying to communicate is understood within less than a second.
 Should we wish to influence the consumer decision-making process?

 The next piece of this puzzle is making sure the call to action is clear and motivates the consumer to take action.

 Whatever that action is you are seeking?
 Purchase, sign up, or just to learn more.

 Fortunately in this instance with regards to social media advertising, data is our friend.
 It tells us how the consumer is responding in real time, and if our message is working.
 And if in fact, our advertising is influencing the consumer decision-making process.